api3dao/old-api3-docs/docs/airnode/v0.5/grp-providers/guides/build-an-airnode/api-security.md

 value should be base64 encoded value "username:password" for `basic` auth and the encoded token for `bearer` auth.

+## Relayed Meta Data Security Schemes

+In addition to authenticating itself, Airnode can "relay" security information about a request to an API operation.
+For the relay security scheme you do not provide any values as they are extracted from the request by Airnode.

+- relayRequesterAddress
+- relayChainId
+- relayChainType
+- relaySponsorAddress
+- relaySponsorWalletAddress

 ### relayRequesterAddress

 The `relayRequesterAddress` security scheme type instructs Airnode to forward